Creep (deformation): Later investigation of the creep region

-Future expectation

-Harper–Dorn creep is considered as a distinct mechanism under some conditions.
-But more definitive experiments are needed both to more fully establish the precise requirements for observing this process and to provide detailed information used to develop a more appropriate theoretical flow mechanism.

 Sintering

 At high temperatures, it is energetically favorable for voids to shrink in a material.
 The application of tensile stress opposes the reduction in energy gained by void shrinkage.
 Thus, a certain magnitude of applied tensile stress is required to offset these shrinkage effects and cause void growth and creep fracture in materials at high temperature.
 This stress occurs at the sintering limit of the system.